Notice regarding the quality of machine translation

 When the trade show-type event takes place outside of any exhibition park, its organizer must make the pre-declaration directly (see infra "3." a.
 Pre-declaration").

-To go further Article R. 762-10 of the Code of Commerce.
+For further information: Article R. 762-10 of the Code of Commerce.

 There is no provision for the national of a Member State of the European Union (EU) or a State party to the European Economic Area (EEA) agreement to carry out the activity of organising fairs and fairs on a temporary basis and casual and permanent in France.

 As such, the eu national professional is subject to the same professional requirements as the French national (see above "2o. a.
 Professional qualifications").

 c.
 Some peculiarities of the regulation of the activity